-The Passion Week is the week starting from Palm Sunday reaching to the Resurrection Sunday (Easter Sunday).
+The timeline of the Passion Week (Holy Week) of Jesus Christ is the week that starts from Palm Sunday reaching to the Resurrection Sunday (Easter Sunday).
 The Passion Week is so named because of the passion with which Jesus offered Himself to die on the cross to atone for the sins of humanity.
 The following is a timeline of the events that took place during the Passion Week:

 Sunday – The Triumphal Entry to Jerusalem